 Document and Program Policy

-All documents and programs in the Employee Wellness Solutions Network (EWSNetwork) toolbox have been proofed, edited and approved by head office.
+All documents and programs in the Employee Wellness Solutions Network (EWSNetwork) Toolbox have been proofed, edited and approved by Head Office.

-Any changes to documents including titles, text, design, pictures of any kind must be submitted to head office for approval in relation to the policies below.
+Any changes to documents including titles, text, design, pictures of any kind must be submitted to Head Office for approval guided by the policies below.

-No modified document is to be used prior to head office approval.
+No modified document is to be used prior to Head Office approval.

 ** Exceptions to this policy are dates and locations for the specific program.